-For each level there are (or eventually will be) four year-long programs: Ancients, Middle Ages, Early Modern, and Modern Times.
-Thus, a student using the entire History Odyssey program cycles through a complete chronological study of history three times.
+For each level (except Level Three) there are four year-long programs: Ancients, Middle Ages, Early Modern, and Modern Times.
+Early Times and Modern Times for Level Three are not yet available.
+The plan is that a student using the entire History Odyssey program cycles through a complete chronological study of history three times.
 United States History is covered within Early Modern and Modern Times volumes at each level, although those volumes also cover world events at the same time.

 The level of difficulty and types of activities for each level correspond with a classical education approach that distinguishes grammar, dialectic, and rhetoric levels.
 In Level One, students learn primarily through stories and hands-on activities such as map work, activities from History Pocket books, coloring, cooking, and arts and crafts projects.
 For Level One writing assignments, children might dictate to a parent, copy from a book or sample, or write brief summaries of their reading.

 Level Two challenges students to begin researching and analyzing, broadening their reading to include primary sources.
 Learning activities shift toward more critical thinking than at younger levels, although students continue with map work and History Pockets activities.
 In addition, they construct a timeline, begin to research topics, learn how to outline, and do quite a bit more writing than in Level One.

 Levels Two and Three are written directly to the student rather than the parent/teacher, so students might work more independently.
 Level Three incorporates primary source documents and classical literature into the required reading.
 Rhetorical level activities here include a great deal of writing such as thesis statements and research papers.
 However, students continue with map work, a timeline, and some worksheet activities.